Table of Contents

-With this in mind, the likelihood of such acupressure mats making a large improvement in old injuries or chronic pain is not good.
-The best use of these mats would be to assist in stretching after a workout, to relieve lower or upper body tension in those who sit or stand all day at work, and to assist in meditation or yoga practices.
+With this in mind, the likelihood of such acupressure mats making large improvements in old injuries or chronic pain is not good.
+The best use of these mats would be to assist in stretching after a workout, to relieve lower or upper body tension in those who sit or stand all day at work and to assist in meditation or yoga practices.

 Important things to consider

 It is important to be mindful of the recommended times for each part of the body, as some areas are more sensitive than others.
 For example, ProSourceFit recommends use on the feet for only 5-10 minutes, as there are many acupressure points on the feet and prolonged use over multiple sessions can have negative side effects.
 Therefore, methods other than acupressure mats should be sought for persistent foot pain.